 Like many people, you may feel that cancer is down to bad luck or genes.
-However, did you know that 4 in 10 cancers could be prevented if we made simple changes to 5 parts of our everyday life?
+While this can often be the case, did you know that four in ten cancers could be prevented if we made changes to seven aspects of our everyday life?
 That is why the Marie Keating Foundation created the Your Health: Your Choice campaign.
-On this website, you can find out what these changes are and how you can fit them into your life to reduce your risk of getting cancer.
+Here, you can find out what these changes are and how you can fit them into your life to reduce your risk of developing cancer.

-Scientists estimate that we can help prevent 4 out of 10 cancers by:
+Scientists estimate that we can help prevent four out of ten cancers by:

 Quit smoking to reduce your risk

 One in every two smokers will die of a tobacco-related disease.
 Don’t be one of them.
-Don’t start smoking, or if you already do quit smoking now.
-The annual death toll from smoking-related diseases in Ireland is at least 5,200, with many thousands more, and their families, affected through chronic illness and disability.
+Don’t start smoking, or if you already do, quit smoking now.
+The annual death toll from smoking-related diseases in Ireland is at least 5,500, with many thousands more, and their families, affected by chronic illness and disability.